OCamlPro/ocaml-universal-installer/doc/README.md

 #### Post-installation setup

-The installer runs a postinstall script that performs the following:
+The installer runs a post-install script that performs the following:

 1. **Binary wrapper**: Creates a wrapper script in `/usr/local/bin/<binary-name>` that executes the actual binary from the .app bundle.